 Almost simultaneously, Sowell has brought out quite a different book, the badly needed Basic Economics.

 Until the early 20th century, it was the norm for economists to write so that the educated laymen could understand them.
 Ricardo, Smith, Mill, and other pioneers in economic thinking wrote that way.
 With the 20th century came the systematic application of the scientific method and hypothesis testing to the way economics is practiced by academics.
 And with that change came statistical methods of ever higher mathematics.
 Today the pages of peer-reviewed economics journals are unintelligible to anyone not fluent in stochastic calculus.
 With the Basic Economics, Sowell does what the dominant quantitative thinkers believe to be either impossible or irresponsible: he writes an introductory economics book without charts or graphs.

-Economic illiteracy is the rule rather than the exception in popular media, even in publications that promote themselves as media "of record."
-Hence we read about the crisis caused by California's "deregulation" of the electric utilities industry, when it fact California's power problems have been caused by price controls that have ruined the state's power companies and by a multitude of state regulatory barriers to the construction of new generating plants.
+Economic illiteracy is the rule rather than the exception in popular media, even in publications that promote themselves as media “of record.”
+Hence we read about the crisis caused by California’s “deregulation” of the electric utilities industry, when in fact California’s power problems have been caused by price controls that have ruined the state’s power companies and by a multitude of state regulatory barriers to the construction of new generating plants.

 Such economic illogic and illiteracy are Sowell’s target in this volume, and he scores a bullseye.
 Anyone who hasn’t studied economics formally should read Basic Economics to learn it in a logical, straightforward way.
 Anyone who has been subjected to biased and dreary economics textbooks should read Basic Economics as a bracing corrective.

 Two intertwined themes recur in the book.
 First, the quantity and dispersion of information in a society doom central-economic planning to failure.
 Second, the intentions of government economic policies are usually very different from the outcomes of those policies, which are really all that matter.